-In accordance with Article 17 below, the grantee must obtain written approval from the cognizant:
+In accordance with Article 18 below, the grantee must obtain written approval from the cognizant:

-- a.
-Program Officer prior to the reallocation of funds budgeted for participant or trainee support costs (see Article 12 below, and AAG Chapter V.B.8.) - b.
-Grants Officer prior to: - 1. modifying the amount of cost sharing reflected on Line M of the approved grant budget (see Article 16 below). - 2. incurring rearrangements and alterations expenditures aggregating \$25,000 or over (Construction) (see AAG Chapter V.C.1).
+b.
+Grants Officer prior to:

+1. modifying the amount of cost sharing reflected on Line M of the approved grant budget (see Article 17 below).

+2. incurring rearrangements and alterations expenditures aggregating \$25,000 or over (Construction) (see AAG Chapter V.C.1).